JohanesB/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-task 8: a function that encodes a string using rot13.
+task 10:  a function that prints an integer.